Sabyasachi Mukharji

-Sabyasachi Mukharji (1 June 1927 – 25 September 1990) was an Indian jurist, who was the twentieth Chief Justice of India.
+Sabyasachi Mukharji (1 June 1927 – 25 September 1990) was an Indian jurist, who served as the 20th Chief Justice of India.
 He also previously served as the acting Chief Justice of the Calcutta High Court.

 Family background

 Sabyasachi Mukharji was born in Calcutta, the third son of Rai Bahadur Bejoy Bihari Mukharji, first Indian Director General of Land Records, in Bengal Presidency.
 His elder brothers were Justice Prasanta Bihari Mukharji, Chief Justice of the Calcutta High Court and the eminent cardiologist, Dr. Aurobindo Bihari Mukharji.

 Education

 He received his secondary education at the Mitra Institution, Bhowanipore, Calcutta; then a degree from Presidency College, Calcutta, followed by a degree in Economics with honours from Calcutta University in 1946.
 He was called to the bar by the Society of the Middle Temple.

 During his student years he was also involved in student politics.
 In 1945 he was elected General Secretary of the Presidency College Student Union.
 Later, while studying for the bar in London he was elected General Secretary of the Indian Socialist Group in 1948–49 as well as becoming a member of the Committee of the Inns of Court Student Union representing the Middle Temple.